Flopperam-Team/visual-studio-for-ue5/README.md

 <img width="508" alt="image" src="https://github.com/user-attachments/assets/c77e9dfe-b4c4-49bd-b08d-1a59501fdccb" />

-And from there, browse for .vssettings file
+And from there, browse for the .vssettings file

 Feel free to make prs and suggestions!